Compare Business Energy Prices Today!

 If your business is considered to be a micro business, energy suppliers are required to put the end date and notice period on all bills for fixed-term contracts.

-Ofgem also requires all smaller businesses to notify their suppliers of their intention to switch at the end of their current deal, any time before the notice period.
-It’s always advisable to be proactive and check what your current supplier will do with your energy contract and billing after your contract end date, as the best deals are often found when comparing and switching supplier.
+Ofgem also requires all smaller businesses to notify their suppliers of their intention to switch at the end of their current contract, any time before the notice period.
+It’s always advisable to be proactive and check what your current supplier will do with your energy contract and billing after your contract end date, as the most competitive options are often found when comparing and switching supplier.

 Key terms used in energy contracts and what they mean

 Below, you will find some of the key terms used when talking about your energy contracts to help you better understand more about your energy contracts and energy bills.

 The amount you are billed daily or monthly by your gas and/or electricity supplier for maintenance and other costs, such as maintaining connections to the power and/or gas networks.

 When you switch your domestic energy supplier, you receive a cooling-off period which allows you to change your mind about switching suppliers without penalties.
 But the same does not always apply to a business energy contact as the rules for businesses and domestics are different.
 Therefore, you should always attempt to find a suitable deal before the end of your current contract to ensure you are getting the most competitive deal.

 To speak to a knowledgeable energy expert about your options, call us on 0800 9777 000 or fill in the form above.